iluvcapra/wavinfo/CONTRIBUTING.md

 1. Check out the source code and submit a PR.

    If you're facile with Python and understand what you'd like to fix, submit a PR and I'll review it as soon as I can.
-There's a `.devcontainer` available for you to work on this project so you can creates commits on this project in a GitHub codespace.
+There's a `.devcontainer` available so you can creates commits on this project in a GitHub codespace.